o-ciper/bash-commands/bash_commands.md

 ### Removing directories that are only empty

-You can't remove directories that are not empty with "rmdir" command
+You can't remove directories that are not empty with `rmdir` command

 If you run it with global "*" character it will only remove the empty directories and leave the others